 As well as nailed-on classics like Pomegranate Noir and Lime, Basil & Mandarin, this brand consistently releases excellent new fragrances that fit within its fundamental principles – gender-neutral, luxurious, ingredient-focused, quintessentially British.
 These are not generic fruity-floral blends that smell like everything else, Jo Malone perfume is willfully distinctive.
 That means you won't love everything, but there's something here that everyone will love.

-That aside, Jo Malone London's branding is also incredibly strong – that recognizable, chic packaging makes it desirable and very giftable.
+This aside, Jo Malone London's branding is also incredibly strong – that recognisable, chic packaging makes it desirable and very giftable.
+“Who wouldn't want to be gifted a cream box with thick black grosgrain ribbon?” adds Du Parcq.
 This is also a brand that maintains popularity by releasing just the right amount of newness on a drip feed throughout the year.
 Seasonal limited editions, artist collaborations, and one of the most covetable Christmas collections of the year, every year, keep customers coming back for more.